Code of Ethics – All Personnel

-Pacific Ethanol strives to provide its personnel with a safe and healthy work environment.
-Our personnel have responsibility for maintaining a safe and healthy workplace for all personnel by following safety and health rules and practices of Pacific Ethanol and as required by the laws of the city, state and country in which employment or other personnel services are rendered.
+Alto Ingredients strives to provide its personnel with a safe and healthy work environment.
+Our personnel have responsibility for maintaining a safe and healthy workplace for all personnel by following safety and health rules and practices of Alto Ingredients and as required by the laws of the city, state and country in which employment or other personnel services are rendered.
 In addition, our personnel have the responsibility to report accidents, injuries and unsafe equipment, practices or conditions.

 Violence and threatening behavior are not permitted.
 Personnel should report to work in condition to perform their duties, free from the influence of illegal drugs or alcohol.
 The use of illegal drugs in the workplace will not be tolerated.

 In addition, further definition, explanation and prohibited activities are provided in PEI-V-024 Violence in the Workplace.

 Alto Ingredients requires honest and accurate recording and reporting of information in order to make responsible business decisions.
 For example, only the true and actual number of hours worked should be reported.

 Many employees regularly use business expense accounts, which must be documented and recorded accurately.
 If you are not sure whether a certain expense is legitimate, ask your supervisor.

 All of Alto Ingredients' books, records, accounts and financial statements must be maintained in reasonable detail, must appropriately reflect Alto Ingredients' transactions and must conform both to applicable legal requirements and to Alto Ingredients' system of internal controls.
 Unrecorded or off the books funds or assets should not be maintained unless permitted by applicable law or regulation.
 In particular, with regards to Alto Ingredients' books, records, accounts and financial statements: